codyngpriest/alx-higher_level_programming/0x04-python-more_data_structures/README.md

 14. Squared by using map
 This is a function that computes the square value of all integers of a matrix using map

+15. Delete by value
+This is a function that deletes keys with a specific value in a dictionary.